 The Company determines if an arrangement is a lease at inception by evaluating whether the arrangement conveys the right to use an identified asset and whether the Company obtains substantially all of the economic benefits from and has the ability to direct the use of the asset.
-Operating lease right-of-use, or ROU, asset, short-term lease liabilities, and long-term lease liabilities were included in other long-term assets, other current liabilities, and other long-term liabilities, respectively, in the accompanying Condensed Consolidated Balance Sheets.
+Operating and finance lease right-of-use, or ROU assets, short-term lease liabilities, and long-term lease liabilities were included in other long-term assets, other current liabilities, and other long-term liabilities, respectively, in the accompanying Condensed Consolidated Balance Sheets.

 Lease ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-Operating lease ROU assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term, including options to extend the lease when it is reasonably certain that the Company will exercise that option.
+Lease ROU assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term, including options to extend the lease when it is reasonably certain that the Company will exercise that option.
 The Company uses its incremental borrowing rate based on the information available at the commencement date, including inquiries with its bank, in determining the present value of lease payments since its leases do not provide an implicit rate.
-The lease ROU asset includes any base rent payments made and excludes lease incentives and variable operating expenses.
-Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+Lease ROU assets consist of initial measurement of lease liabilities, any lease payments made to lessor on or before the lease commencement date, minus any lease incentive received, and any initial direct costs incurred by the Company.
+Operating lease expense for lease payments is recognized on a straight-line basis over the lease term.
+For finance lease, ROU assets are amortized on a straight-line basis from the commencement date to the earlier of the end of useful life of the ROU assets or the end of the lease term.
+Amortization of ROU assets and interest on the lease liability for finance leases are included as charges to the accompanying Condensed Consolidated Statements of Operations.